PingYangChen/DiscrimOD/README.md

-DiscrimOD
+DiscrimOD: Hybridized PSO algorithm for finding the optimal approximate discrimination design
 =================

-Using Hybridized PSO algorithm to search for the optimal approximate discrimination design
+We provide the source codes here for users who have basic knowledge in R programming.
+There are two required R packages for running our code, `Rcpp` and `RcppArmadillo`, because the main function of the `DiscrimOD` algorithm is written in C++.
+Nonetheless, users are NOT required to be familiar with C/C++ programming.

+For more information of optimal design requirements and computational details, please refer to our published paper:
 * Chen, R. B., Chen, P. Y., Hsu, C. L., and Wong, W. K. (2020).
 Hybrid algorithms for generating optimal designs for discriminating multiple nonlinear models under various error distributional assumptions.
 PloS one, 15(10), e0239864.

 Installation
 ------------
-Please install the latest development version from github with
+Please install the latest development version from github with the following R codes.

 ``` r
 install.packages("devtools")
 devtools::install_github("PingYangChen/DiscrimOD")
 ```

-If you encounter a bug, please file a reproducible example on [github](https://github.com/PingYangChen/DiscrimOD/issues).

 Examples
 --------